-Greens like kale, collard greens, spinach, and mustard greens can grow until January if they are mulched well and covered.
-These greens are flavorful, and packed with nutrients like calcium, Vitamin C, and chlorophyll.
+Greens like kale, collard greens, spinach, and mustard greens will grow until January if they are mulched well and covered.
+These veggies are flavorful, and packed with nutrients like calcium, Vitamin C, and chlorophyll.
 Curly kale stands up to cold better than Lacinto kale.
 You can plant ornamental kale in your flower garden for cold-weather color.
 Its purple hue is a gorgeous contrast against white snow.

 Carrots get sweeter after the first frost.
 Mulch the bed with six to eight inches of straw, and harvest the carrots when their roots are fully colored.
 Carrot seeds won't germinate in the cold, so be sure to start them somewhere warm and then transplant the little roots into your raised bed or cold frame.